rakema01/rpdl-tools/scrape/README.md

 Otherwise, you can set `useLogin` to `true` and fill out `loginData` as needed.
 You can leave `token` empty as that will get filled out automatically.

+You can also edit `pageSize` to specify how many of the latest torrents you want to check for.
+A sane value would be 100 if you're just trying to grab the newest torrents and build up some ratio from there.
+If you're trying to grab all the torrents currently being tracked, you can set it to 5000 or some other higher number.
+By default, this will be 100.

 ## Pull all torrents currently being tracked:

 If `data.json` exists, delete it.
 Leave the script running and it'll grab the torrents.